-In order to achieve the popular vintage or used look of jeans, they are treated with blasting abrasives.
-For a long time quartz sand was used for this process, but it led to dangerous silicosis, also known as “dust lung”.
-Fortunately, this is now banned and Kuhmichel has alternative abrasives that are not harmful to the user.
+To achieve the popular vintage or used look of jeans, they are treated with an abrasive.
+For a long time quartz sand was used for this process, but this led to dangerous silicosis, also known as “dust lung”.
+Fortunately this is now banned, and Kuhmichel has alternative blasting media which are not harmful to the user’s health.

-Façades are constantly exposed to environmental influences and pollutants that sooner or later lead to weathering.
-The result is soiled and discoloured surfaces that do not look very attractive.
+Buildings are exposed to constant environmental influences and pollutants, which sooner or later lead to weathering.
+The result is soiled and discolored surfaces which are visually unattractive.

-As the terms matting and satin finishing already suggest, they refer to a surface treatment aimed at producing matt surfaces.
-These are a popular alternative to high-gloss surfaces, as they not only offer many practical advantages but also impress with their particularly high-quality appearance.
+As the title suggests, this is a surface treatment which aims to create matt or satin surfaces.
+These are a popular alternative to high-gloss surfaces because, in addition to the many practical advantages, they also impress with their high-quality appearance.

-A popular area of this application is the restoration of vintage cars, where, of course, enthusiasts attach particular importance to authenticity.
+A popular area for this application is the restoration of classic cars, in which enthusiasts attach particular importance to authenticity.

-Our high quality reusable abrasives allow an effective and thorough paint stripping of various parts.
-At the end of the process, the parts of the plant shine in new splendour.
+Our high-quality reusable blast media allow effective and thorough paint stripping of various parts.

-Polishing requires premium abrasives in fine sieves.
-The sieves do not allow any tolerances and must correspond exactly to the specifications, otherwise problems with scratches can occur in the fine polishing processes.
+Polishing requires a premium abrasive with a closely controlled grain size.
+The sizing does not allow for any tolerances, and must correspond exactly to the required specification, otherwise scratches may occur in the polishing process.